catalyst/moodle-auth_outage/README.md

 Moodle Requirements
 -------------------

-This plugin will work out-of-the-box with Moodle 3+.
+This plugin will work out-of-the-box with Moodle 3.0 and Moodle 3.1.

 If you have an older version of Moodle you can still make it work but you will need to manually add one extra plugin, please check: